clopresti/rpi-bluetooth/README.md

 On the Pi side you should see "Received [on]" "Received [off]" messages as you toggle the button

-If you connected an LED to your Pi (described above) you will be able to toggle the LED on/off using your Android phone
+If you connected an LED to your Pi (described above) you will be able to toggle the LED on/off using your Android device